hugeicons/hugeicons-flutter/README.md

 ## Usage Examples

 To use Hugeicons Flutter Icons in your project, import the package and call the desired icon using the `HugeIcon` widget.
-You can customize the icon size, color, and other properties as needed.
+You can customize the icon size, color, stroke width, and other properties as needed.

+### Basic Usage

 ```dart
 import 'package:hugeicons/hugeicons.dart';